Deduction vs. induction

 So just how much of a unique, unrepeatable event is the tsunami-induced nuclear crisis at Fukushima?
 [Telegraph]

-And because induce is so rarely used in its logic-related sense, many writers simply use deduce in its place.
-For example, induce would technically make more sense than deduce in these sentences:
+And because induce is so seldom seen in its logic-related sense (outside writing discussing logic or philosophy), many writers simply use deduce in its place.
+For example, according to the words’ conventional meanings, induce would make more sense than deduce in these sentences:

 Anytime there’s a bad female standup somewhere, some dickhead Interblogger will deduce that “women aren’t funny”.
 [Guardian]